aaaaaa123456789/gb-debug-information/debuginfo.md

 * **ID**: numeric identifier for the block type, given in hexadecimal.
 * **Name**: name of the block type, as defined by this document.
-  The name consists of human-readable text, not an identifier suitable for use in code; implementations are encouraged to define constants in their code with names as similar as possible to the ones listed in this document, suitably abbreviated if needed.
   All the names in the table link to the corresponding section in this document defining that block type.
 * **Element**: minimum element size for block types that contain a table.
   If the corresponding block type doesn't contain a table, this column contains a long dash (—) instead.